 Time of Sale:

-The installation of a new residential sized (<= 65,000 Btu/hr) Central Air Conditioning ducted split system meeting ENERGY STAR efficiency standards presented below.
+The installation of a new residential sized (<= 65,000 Btu/hr) Central Air Conditioning ducted split system meeting ENERGY STAR SEER efficiency standards presented below.
 This could relate to the replacement of an existing unit at the end of its useful life, or the installation of a new system in a new home.

 Early Replacement: